gfassero/HIERO/reading.md

 ### There is a dual number.
 Nouns, adjectives, and verbs have number.
 In addition to singular and plural number, Hebrew also offers a dual number, representing two of something.
 HIERO translates the dual as plural with a superscript number two (²).

 Two of something can be represented by either the dual or the plural.
 The dual usually represents not simply two things, but usually a pair of things, most often a part of the body.
-The bodily association cannot be overemphasized and sometimes overshadows actual duality, as in Genesis 49:12, where the teeth, as a plural body part, are referred to in the dual.
+The bodily association is so important that it sometimes overshadows actual duality, as in Genesis 49:12, where the teeth, as a plural body part, are in the dual.
 The most common non-bodily words that appear in the dual are “Egypts²” (the two united kingdoms of Upper Egypt and Lower Egypt) and “Fruits²” (Ephraim, the second son of Joseph).

+A dual noun takes a plural adjective.

 ### There are only two genders.
 Hebrew has only two genders—masculine and feminine—and no neuter gender.
 In HIERO, masculine words are underlined with a thin gray line, and feminine words are underlined with a thick dashed line.
 Nouns, adjectives, and verbs without an underline still have gender, but HIERO has not been able to identify their gender yet.